-Green Infrastructure (maximum 4 points)
+□ Green Infrastructure (maximum 5 points)

-Proposals can receive up to four points if the project includes the implementation of new technologies and methodologies that reduce environmental impacts associated with transportation infrastructure, it can receive up to an extra five points.
+If the project includes the implementation of new technologies and methodologies that reduce environmental impacts associated with transportation infrastructure, it can receive up to an extra five points.
 These new initiatives seek to reduce stormwater runoff and associated pollutants, promote the use of recycled materials, bring natural elements into streets, reduce "heat island" effects, and improve the access and accommodations for pedestrians and bicycles.